Whatsapp Icon

 • Stress Management Techniques: Practices such as meditation, gentle yoga, and deep-breathing exercises can help manage stress and anxiety, promoting a sense of well-being.

-• Sleep Hygiene: Ensuring adequate rest and a comfortable sleeping environment is key for recovery and coping with side effects of treatment.
+• Sleep Hygiene: Ensuring adequate rest and a comfortable sleeping environment is key for recovery and coping with the side effects of treatment.

 Note: It's critical to discuss any new remedies or supplements with your healthcare provider to ensure they are safe and won't interfere with your cancer treatments.